einstein13/snow-sync/README.md

 The program will initialize projects folder (ex.: documents/work/projects) and will be ready to use.

+## Dependencies

+The program is developed as standalone, but sometimes it has to use non-standard libraries.

+* Tkinter for copying from clipboard (ctrl+v):
+    * For python 2.7 & Ubuntu: `sudo apt-get install python-tk`
+    * For python 3+ & Ubuntu: `sudo apt-get install python3-tk`

+Some of the libraries are added to python itself and don't need to be installed.

 # Basic usage

 ## Settings up a connection to the ServiceNow